 The hanging strap with three adjustable snaps is easy to use as well.
 It's also wider than the straps on the MPOWERD Luci Outdoor 2.0, which makes it easier to carry.

-We love the durability of the PackLite Max.
+Despite its inflatability, we do generally like the durability of the PackLite Max.
 Though the solar panel shouldn't take repeated blows, it passed our standard drop test easily, falling from 7 feet unscathed.
 We even tossed it off of a 15-foot porch onto asphalt and it survived just fine.

 Regarding its light longevity, LuminAID also claims that it has a potential for 10,000 lifetime hours of burn time, presumably the estimated lifespan of the LEDs.

-We do have a couple words of caution.
+We do have a couple of words of caution.
 If you go camping with a dog, be sure they don't mistake it for a toy, since it is anything but puncture proof.
-We also found that the USB/micro USB port cover pops up pretty quickly, so even though the light unit itself is waterproof, we wouldn't trust that cover to keep the ports clean in the long run.
+We also found that the USB/micro USB port cover pops up pretty easily, so even though the light unit itself is waterproof, we wouldn't trust that cover to keep the ports clean in the long run.

 This lantern is one of the more compact in this review.
 Deflated, it measures in at 6"x6"x1".
 Inflated, it's a 6"x6"x6" cube.
 It weighs in at 8.5 ounces.